commonknowledge/community-climate-justice-archive/README.md

 The script will:
 - Check for Homebrew[^homebrew] and install it if needed
 - Check for Go and prompt you to install it if needed
+- Check for code editors (VS Code, Sublime Text, Atom) and offer to install VS Code if none are found
 - Ask you for your NocoDB configuration (endpoint, API key, table ID)
 - Build the archive
 - Optionally launch it in development mode